How to Maintain and Repair a Vintage Rotary Dial Telephone?

 Fixing a Stuck Rotary Dial

-5. Apply a small amount of lubricant to the moving parts of the dial mechanism.
+5. Put a little bit of grease on the parts of the dial device that move.

-6. Reassemble the phone and test the dial to ensure smooth operation.
+6. Put the phone back together and test the dial to make sure it works.

 Repairing a Faulty Ringer